anilpank/javascriptninja/README.md

 ### Functions
 - Functions in Javascript are first class objects.
 They are just same as int or string or boolean or object.
 - There are function declarations and function expressions.
+- It is better to use function declarations instead of function expressions.
+(For reasons review functions.js).
+- While writing javascript Basically Follow the pattern 1) Variables First, 2) Then Functions, 3) Run Code.
+For examples look at variablesBestPractises.js.

+### Behaviors
+- Javascript is helpful.
+That's not always a good thing.